 |CMP SCI 5700

 This option is for students interested in a very specific area of study as indicated by a certificate.
 In addition to the common core requirements, students must complete any of the graduate certificates in the department as part of the minimum 30 hours.

-For further information about our Graduate Degrees in Mathematics and Computer Science, financial aid, and the regulations of the Graduate School, see our page on advanced degrees.
+For further information about the degree, financial aid, and the regulations of the Graduate School, see our page on advanced degrees.